cogent3/cogent3/tests/test_util/test_table.rst

        edge.1         root     4.0  1.0  3.0  6.0
     ---------------------------------------------

-:Note: There are performance issues for large files.
+.. note:: There are performance issues for large files.
 Pickling has proven very slow for saving very large files and introduces significant file size bloat.
 A simple delimited format is much more efficient both storage wise and, if you use a custom reader, to generate and read.
 A custom reader was approximately 6 fold faster than the standard delimited file reader.

 Table slicing and iteration
 ---------------------------